-More deals could be in store this week as Iranian President Mahmoud Ahmadinejad embarks on a trip that starts in Venezuela on Sunday and includes stops in Nicaragua, Cuba and Ecuador.
+More deals could be in store next week as Iranian President Mahmoud Ahmadinejad embarks on a trip that starts in Venezuela Sunday and includes stops in Nicaragua, Ecuador and Cuba.

 “As the regime feels increasing pressure, it is desperate for friends and flailing around in interesting places to find new friends,” U.S. State Department spokeswoman Victoria Nuland told reporters Friday.

 But analysts say Ahmadinejad’s visit is the latest step in a longstanding, calculated effort to shore up support in the region.